boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 After testing several recent GGUF models on a MacBook Air M4 (24 GB), I found that:

-* **Gemma 4 26B A4B** offers the best overall balance of responsiveness, memory usage, and perceived capability, delivering around 30 tok/s despite its large size.
+* **Gemma 4 26B A4B** offers one of the best overall balance of responsiveness, memory usage, and perceived capability, delivering around 30 tok/s despite its large size.
 * **Qwen 3.5 9B** provides the best dense-model balance between speed and capability.
 * **Qwen 3 14B** is noticeably slower because all parameters are active during inference.
 * **Qwen 3.6 27B** exceeds the practical memory limits of a 24 GB Air and swaps heavily without KV cache quantification reduction.
 * **LFM 8B A1B** demonstrates how efficient MoE models can be, sustaining more than 60 tok/s.
 * **Prism Bonsai 27B** fits easily in memory, but it is too slow to be usable with about 10 to 6 tok/s.
+* **Qwen 3 Coder 30B A3B Instruct** is providing one of the best overall performance, responsiveness, memory usage, delivering about 37 tok/s despite its large size.
 * Quantized KV cache saves 2–3 GB of memory but slightly reduced throughput in these tests.

 Reported memory usage refers to total system memory consumption, including background applications such as VS Code, Terminal, Google Chrome (with a few tabs), and Safari.